ryanmokeefe/mehn-lab/README.md

 ## Technical Requirements

-Your application should be MEAN.
+Your application should be MEHN.
 This includes...
 * Using **MongoDB** as your database and **Mongoose** as your ODM.
 * Using **Express** to handle HTTP requests and serve API endpoints.
-* Adding **Angular** as your front-end.
-Express should only handle your root view as well as your API routes.
-Angular should take care of the rest via `ui.router`.
+* Adding **Handlebars** for your views.
 * Using **Node** to run your Express server

 Your app should have CRUD functionality for at least one model.